Reaper-1709/ItemsAPI/README.md

 # ItemsAPI
 Items API is an API with custom item constructor and events.
-Note: This is a developer application to fakepixel.
+Note: This project is not going to be worked on for a long time.
+Pull Requests are welcome :)

 This project is currently under work.
 Documentation and stuffs will be released soon.